-We used the official WHW website to plan our 9-day hiking adventure.
+We used the official WHW website to plan some of our 9-day hiking adventures.
 Most hikers complete the hike in 5-7 days, we took it slowly and completed it in nine.

 The website is so comprehensive that nearly all the information you need to plan your walk can be found there.
 However, we have a few tips to share that we believe will make your adventure a little easier, and of course, more budget-friendly!